xogeny/aplus/README.md

 What is This?
 -------------

-I've heard a lot about deferred, futures and promises in working with Python, Scala and Javascript and I worked with deferreds in Python in conjunction with some work I did using Twisted.
+I've heard a lot about deferreds, futures and promises in working with Python, Scala and Javascript and I worked with deferreds in Python in conjunction with some work I did using Twisted.
 But then, I came across [this